 It is impossible to predict the manner in which the Company may participate in a business opportunity.
 Specific business opportunities will be reviewed as well as the respective needs and desires of the Company and the promoters of the opportunity and, upon the basis of that review and the relative negotiating strength of the Company and such promoters, the legal structure or method deemed by management to be suitable will be selected.
 Such structure may include, but is not limited to leases, purchase and sale agreements, licenses, joint ventures and other contractual arrangements.
 The Company may act directly or indirectly through an interest in a partnership, corporation or other form of organization.
 Implementing such structure may require the merger, consolidation or reorganization of the Company with other corporations or forms of business organization, and although it is likely, there is no assurance that the Company would be the surviving entity.
-In addition, the present management and stockholders of the Company most likely will not have control of a majority of the voting shares of the Company's existing directors may resign and new directors may be appointed without any vote by stockholders.
+In addition, the present management and stockholders of the Company most likely will not have control of a majority of the voting shares of the Company following a reorganization transaction.
+As part of such a transaction, the company's existing directors may resign and new directors may be appointed without any vote by stockholders.